-As the Director of Broadcasting and Media Relations for the Crawdads, Canio was named the SAL Media Director of the Year in 2001.
-He is the only Crawdads announcer to ever win this award.
+As the Director of Broadcasting and Media Relations for the Crawdads, Canio was named the South Atlantic League Media Director of the Year in 2001.
+He is the only Hickory Crawdads announcer to ever win this award.

 He moved back to Pennsylvania in 2004 and created the Dunmore Bucks Radio Network- a live audio streaming website that broadcast his alma maters football and basketball games.
 During his time there, he announced games involving Washington Redskins Wide Receiver Terrelle Pryor and Philadelphia Eagles Quarterback Matt McGloin.

-Canio resides in Asheville with his wife Shawn and his two children, Emily and Abby and their dogs Lola and Carson.
+Canio resides in Old Fort with his wife Shawn, his two children Emily and Abby and their dogs Lola and Carson.

 Jesse Boeckermann was born in Saint Paul, Minnesota and grew up in Roseville, the first suburb north of Minneapolis/Saint Paul.
 Jesse attended the University of Nebraska-Lincoln and graduated in 2004 with a Bachelor's degree in journalism, majoring in broadcasting, from UNL's College of Journalism and Mass Communications.
 Go Huskers!